 Throughout, our network of professionals, academics and scholars can help participants take ownership of their cultural leadership development and goals, and guide them in career choices, as well as provide advice for entrepreneurs who want to set up their own business.

 Due to Covid-19, we are accepting late applications for our 2021 programme.
 Places are limited and we will not accept further applications once all the spaces are filled.

 Language of instruction

 Master of Arts

-Fees do not include travel or accommodation throughout the course, although we can recommend suitable options.
+Fees do not include travel or accommodation throughout the programme.

 Students on the Executive MA in Cultural Leadership will enjoy:

-Access to the resources of both the RA and Maastricht throughout the course
+Access to the resources of both the RA and Maastricht during the programme.

-Visits to international art events including Frieze, TEFAF and BRAFA
+Visits to international art events (these have included Frieze, TEFAF and BRAFA).

 • On average eight days every three months